 Contracts are 6-months long so working for VIPKID is not a long-term commitment.
 You have the ability to earn a $.50 raise after two contracts if you successfully complete the raise criteria.
 The criteria include teaching a certain amount of classes in the 12 month period, getting a certain percentage of high ratings from parents, and the number of cancellations you have.

 You set your own schedule and the parents book the teachers.
 You will make a profile for yourself that has all your information plus a VIPKID teacher bio that you write and a video the parents can watch.

 The company suggests you open up 15 time slots (7.5 hours) each week as this will provide more opportunities for parents to book your class.
 Previously this was a requirement but now they’ve changed the wording to say it’s a suggestion.
 There is no limit to how many time slots you open up so you could potentially teach up to 50 classes every week!

 Start your application process by clicking here!

 As the kids are school-age, VIPKID happens after school.
-The peak times for classes are from 6pm-10pm Beijing time every day as well as 9am-10pm Saturday and Sunday.
+The peak times for classes are from 6pm-10pm Beijing time every day as well as 9am-10pm (all day) Saturday and Sunday.
 Beijing time is 13 hours ahead of Eastern Standard Time (EST) and 12 hours ahead during Daylight Savings Time (EDT).
 This is what the time looks like in different time zones: